by Andrew Robinson

 (Michael Sims, The Los Angeles Times)

---read a related feature ("Thomas Young: the man who knew everything") in History Today
+--read my related feature ("Thomas Young: the man who knew everything") in History Today

---read a related feature ("Thomas Young and the Rosetta Stone") in Endeavour
+--read my related feature ("Thomas Young and the Rosetta Stone") in Endeavour

---read a related feature ("Anonymous polymath") in the British Museum Magazine
+--read my related feature ("Anonymous polymath") in the British Museum Magazine

---read a related review ("Passionate polymath") in The Lancet
+--read my related review ("Passionate polymath") in The Lancet

---listen to a related feature about polymathy including AR on BBC Radio 4, Monkman and Seagull's Polymathic Adventure
+--listen to a related feature about polymathy including a contribution from me on BBC Radio 4, Monkman and Seagull's Polymathic Adventure

 2007: Thames & Hudson